Application Overview

 stop workbench

-• In the image section, change the image to CUSTOM - VSCode for Parasol Insurance lab:
+• In the image selection section, change the image to CUSTOM - Code Server for Parasol Insurance lab:

 05 change to vscode